oemof/oemof-thermal/docs/examples.rst

 The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/compression_heatpumps_and_chiller>`_.

+**Concentrating solar power (CSP)**

+These examples shows the difference between the new approach of the oemof-thermal component and a fix efficiency.
+The collector's efficiency and irradiance can be calculated with two different loss methods.
+The examples also shows the functionalitiy of the ParabolicTroughCollector facade.

+An application is presented which models a csp plant to meet an electrical demand.
+The plant itself consists of a parabolic trough collector field, a turbine, and a storage.

+The Examples can be found `here <https://github.com/oemof/oemof-thermal/tree/master/examples/concentrating_solar_power>`_.

 **Solar thermal collector**

 In these examples the functionality of the solar thermal collector is shown.